 Effect of Ownership of Tax Exempt Obligations on Interest Deductions.
 Code Section 265(a)(2) disallows any deductions for interest paid by a taxpayer on indebtedness incurred or continued for the purpose of purchasing or carrying tax exempt obligations.
 The IRS announced in Revenue Procedure 72 18, 1972 I C.B.
 740, that the proscribed purpose will be deemed to exist with respect to indebtedness incurred to finance a "portfolio investment."
 Therefore, in the case of a Unitholder owning tax exempt obligations, the IRS might take the position that any interest paid by the Unitholder in connection with the purchase of Units should be viewed as incurred to enable the Unitholder to continue carrying tax exempt obligations, and that such Unitholder should not be allowed to deduct its full allocable share of interest on those borrowings.
 In addition, pursuant to Revenue Procedure 72 18, each Unitholder will be treated as incurring its share of any indebtedness incurred by a Sub-Fund.
-Therefore, a Unitholder will be denied a deduction for its share of any interest paid in connection with the purchase of Units or for such Unitholder's share of any interest expense incurred by a Sub-Fund to purchase securities or other portfolio investments.
-Similarly, a Unitholder may be denied a deduction for interest paid in connection with the purchase securities or other portfolio investments or other portfolio investments by reason of the Sub-Fund's ownership of tax-exempt obligations.
+Therefore, a Unitholder will be denied a deduction for its share of any interest expense incurred by a Sub-Fund to purchase securities or other portfolio investments.
+Similarly, a Unitholder may be denied a deduction for interest paid in connection with the purchase of Units or for such Unitholder's share of any interest expense incurred by a Sub-Fund to purchase securities or other portfolio investments.